Structure and curriculum

 5

-Optional Q3 Decarbonization Strategies and Climate Resilience
+Decarbonization Strategies and Climate Resilience

 Carbon footprint calculation (GHG Protocol, ISO 14064); Science Based Targets (SBTi); development of reduction plans; carbon markets and offsetting mechanisms; physical and transitional risks; participatory governance and resilient adaptation.